Allosaurus

 A scene with Allosaurus (Powered by DALL-E3, 2024)

-This hunting method is called the "hatchet bite."
-It involved using its strong skull and powerful neck muscles to bring its open upper jaw down on prey like an axe, inflicting deep gashes.
-It is presumed that this attack was not meant to kill the prey instantly but to cause massive blood loss, weakening it before the final kill.
+To explain the paradox of a weak bite force and preying on giant sauropods, the "hatchet bite" hunting method was proposed.
+This theory suggests that Allosaurus used its strong skull and powerful neck muscles to swing its open upper jaw down onto its prey like an axe, inflicting deep gashes.
+It is presumed that this attack was not intended to kill the prey instantly but to cause massive bleeding, weakening it before the final kill.

-Analysis of the Allosaurus skull shows that the overlap of its visual fields was about 20 degrees.
-While this overlap helps in judging distances to prey stereoscopically, it was not as developed as in Tyrannosaurus.
+It is known that the overlap of its visual fields was about 20 degrees.
+While visual overlap helps in judging distance to prey stereoscopically, it means Allosaurus did not have as good of stereoscopic vision as Tyrannosaurus.
 However, its depth perception was likely comparable to that of modern crocodiles, which would have been sufficient for hunting.

-Due to its lighter weight, it is estimated to have been able to run at top speeds of 30 to 50 km/h, which was a significant advantage in hunting.
-Its short forelimbs had three sharp claws, which are thought to have been useful for holding down and tearing apart prey.
+Due to its lighter weight, it is estimated to have been able to run at speeds of 30 km/h to 50 km/h, which was a significant weapon in its hunting arsenal.
+Its short forelimbs had three sharp claws, which are thought to have been useful for holding down or tearing apart prey.

 Allosaurus's Social Behavior and Cannibalism